GnarGnarHead/EscapeTheTerminal/README.md

 code.
 Only enable plugins you trust, especially when distributing the game to others.

+The repository includes a few example plugins that are loaded automatically.
+Run ``theme dark`` or ``theme neon`` to change the directory and item colors at runtime, or try ``puzzle`` to solve a short encoded riddle.

 ## Custom Worlds
 The starting filesystem, NPC locations and item descriptions are defined in ``escape/data/world.json``.
 Modify this file to reshape the world or provide a